-Thanks to modern technology, dental implants are a strong, beautiful and completely natural-looking treatment for missing teeth.
-Dental implants can restore your smile and your self-confidence in as little as two office visits.
-Dallas area cosmetic dentist, Dr. Mark Sowell uses the most advanced techniques to fill in the gaps, permanently replace missing teeth and give you a smile you feel confident in.
+Modern technology makes dental implants a strong, beautiful, and natural-looking treatment for missing teeth.
+We can restore your smile and self-confidence in as little as two office visits.

-As a Fellow of the International Congress of Oral Implantologists (ICOI), Dr. Sowell is fully trained in both the surgical and restorative phases of implant dentistry.
-This means we offer complete treatment in our Plano, Texas dentist office – no need to go elsewhere to see a specialist.
+Dr. Sowell is a Fellow of the International Congress of Oral Implantologists (ICOI).
+He has complete training in both the surgical and restorative phases of implant dentistry.
+This means that we provide complete dental implant treatments in our Plano, Texas dentist office.
+So there is no need for you to go elsewhere to see a specialist for implant surgery!

-Always at the forefront of his field, Dr. Sowell has taken thousands of hours of continuing education courses to make sure he provides you with the latest advances, tools, and techniques.
-Dental implants deliver the comfort, appearance, and function of natural teeth.
+Our dental implants deliver the same comfort, appearance, and function that your natural teeth provide.
 For most patients, the implant process requires four to six months and three or more appointments with Dr. Sowell.
-But the results are well worth it.
+But the results you will get are well worth the long-term investment.

 Dental Implants Provide Structure & Foundation

 Modern dental implants are precision devices available in several designs to address your specific needs.
 The most common type of dental implant uses a titanium screw as an anchor in the jawbone.

 It will serve to replace tooth roots and as a post for a custom-made artificial tooth or a dental prosthetic.
 You won’t be able to tell the dental implant apart from your teeth when the artificial teeth are in place!
 The entire system works as a replacement tooth in kind.